LeMinux/ConvenienceDownloader/README.md

   - Type "make" to use the default execution of make which will create the "Destinations" directory if it does not exist.
 Running the code with ./download.out or make run will then ask for you to specify where to send video, audio, and cover art files.

 ## Usage
+  - General

+    When you run the program it will ask you specify where you want to send video and audio files.
+Here you are prompted to enter the number associated with that path.
+It is done this way because you may have many paths and typing the entire path out is annoying.
+However, note that the maximum number of paths you can have is 9999.
+You can also type skip to skip sending files for that type, or type exit to leave the program.
+After you enter where you you want to send video and audio files it will ask for a youtube URL.
+Youtube mobile urls will not work it has to be in the format of "https://www.youtube.com/watch?v=[11 character id]" like this "https://www.youtube.com/watch?v=Or4IE8fkpn4".
+Once that url has been downloaded and sent to where you wanted it will ask if you want to download again if you didn't specify a file, but if you did specify a file it continue to the next entry.
   - default

     Just the executable name.
 This downloads a single youtube video, but will prompt the user each time if they want to download more after finishing downloading.
 The user is also prompted each time per URL where to send MP4 and MP3 files.
 This will also download the youtube thumbnail and place it as a cover art.